strongloop/strongloop.com2/_posts/2019-12-05-november-milestone.md

 ## Bug Fixes

-- `lb4 discover` should generate correct type for property definition.
+- `lb4 discover` should generate the correct type for property definition.
 Fixed by [PR#4143](https://github.com/strongloop/loopback-next/pull/4143).

 - `@param.path.<primitive_type>` generated with `lb4 relation` considers Wrapper datatypes.
 Also fixed by [PR#4143](https://github.com/strongloop/loopback-next/pull/4143).

 ## Documentation Improvements

-- We have added the [OpenAPI](https://loopback.io/doc/en/lb3/OpenAPI-connector.html) and [gRPC](https://loopback.io/doc/en/lb3/gRPC-connector.html) connectors to be a part of our available connectors in [PR#558](https://github.com/strongloop/loopback-workspace/pull/558) and [PR#906](https://github.com/strongloop/loopback.io/pull/906).
-Now, when a user calls `lb4 datasource`, they will have OpenAPI and gRPC as options for the connector.

 - We've added a series of tutorials to illustrate how LoopBack can be used as an enabler to build large-scale Node.js applications.
 If you want to have a deeper understanding of LoopBack and/or to build an application with great flexibility and extensibility, don't miss [this tutorial series](https://loopback.io/doc/en/lb4/core-tutorial.html)!

-- Regarding the security vulnerabilities in `swagger-ui`, one of the dependencies in `loopback-component-explorer`, we added a note in the [README file]( https://github.com/strongloop/loopback-component-explorer#a-note-on-swagger-ui-vulnerabilities) to explain why the LoopBack module is not affected by them.
+- In `loopback-component-explorer`, we added a note in the [README file]( https://github.com/strongloop/loopback-component-explorer#a-note-on-swagger-ui-vulnerabilities) to explain why the module is not affected by the security vulnerabilities in `swagger-ui`.

 - We've added "Boot" and "Advanced Topics" to the core tutorial in [Advanced Recipes](https://loopback.io/doc/en/lb4/core-tutorial-part10.html) and [Discover and load artifacts by convention](https://loopback.io/doc/en/lb4/core-tutorial-part9.html).